GUIDE TO CATHOLIC RECORDS ABOUT NATIVE AMERICANS IN THE U.S.

 Access: by appointment only

-History: Capuchins from the Irish Province attended or administered the following Catholic missions among Native Americans in the United States:
+History: The Capuchins self-identify with the post-nominal initials, "O.F.M.Cap."
+The Irish Province administered the following Native American missions in the United States:

 |1893-1969||Mendocino County stations (Pomo), California|